Our Staff and Board

 Sami Godlove

-Central Oregon Field Associate
+Central Oregon Field Coordinator

 Sami joined Oregon Wild in early 2023 as the Central Oregon Field Associate.
 Born and raised in Bend, Oregon, Sami is looking forward to advocating for the rivers, forests, mountains, and wildlife that inspired him throughout his childhood.